Boreas Series

 Boreas en de vijftien vrienden / Boreas and the Fifteen Friends

 “Just like Laura Dekker (who is mentioned in the book), he sails the ocean by himself in the final part of book.
 That‘s an adventure if there ever was one.
 How cool is it to read about a fourteen-year-old boy who travels by himself?!
-That a role model that speaks to the imagination of young readers!
+That is a role model that speaks to the imagination of young readers!
 It is a beautiful ending of this series.
-It leaves you behind with a head full of dreams about the journeys that, hopefully, await you the reader!” — Leesbevordering in de klas (Reading Promotion in the Classroom)
+It leaves you behind with a head full of dreams about the journeys that, hopefully, await you, the reader!” — Leesbevordering in de klas (Reading Promotion in the Classroom)